 Cronos’ original title was Chief General Director of Practical Application.
 In the dub he’s Department Chair of Techniques.

-Jun’s friends initially speak about how surprised they are that Cronos himself is doing the exam, which makes what I now completely believe to be a Draco Malfoy clone, Jun, very angry.
-In the dub, Chazz’s friends say that Jaden’s got quite the attitude, which makes Draco mad for some reason.
+Jun’s friends initially speak about how surprised they are that Cronos himself is doing the exam, which makes Jun very angry.
+In the dub, Chazz’s friends say that Jaden’s got quite the attitude, which makes Jun mad for some reason.
 What, is he super defensive when Crowler’s involved?

 Nitpick, but the Duel Vest is originally called a Duel Coat….And that thing looks ridiculous and seems really impractical to wear.

-The Attack and Defense indicator is also changed for the new series.
-There’s less decoration in the dub, but still.
+The attack and defense indicator is also changed for the new series.
+There’s less decoration in the dub than the LP indicator, but still.

 Cronos’ original inner monologue was analyzing Judai’s first turn.
 Taking from the fact that he used an Elemental Hero on his first turn, Cronos believes Judai must be some sort of small town hero.
 In the dub, he just thinks about how he’s going to fail Jaden.